 - Make sure you regularly check your bar for wear and tear.
-Replace parts when needed. - · Make sure your flying lines are free of knots. - Before launching, always check that your quick release is in working order and free of sand or other debris. - When reaching the water, before starting your kiteboarding session, splash some water on your bar to rinse off sand that has stuck to it. - After every session, rinse your bar with tap water to remove any sand or salt from the bar.
+Replace parts when needed. - Make sure your flying lines are free of knots. - Before launching, always check that your quick release is in working order and free of sand or other debris. - After every session, rinse your bar with tap water to remove any sand or salt from the bar.